 Our dependent variable from the ACS—median home values at the census tract level—comes from an item on the questionnaire that asks home owners: “About how much do you think this house and lot, apartment, or mobile home (and lot, if owned) would sell for if it were for sale?”

 These data are limited by the fact that they are self-reported and not all homes are actually for sale.
 Our primary measure of housing value overcomes these limitations.
-It consists of zip-code data from Zillow, a housing market research company.
-Zillow provides actual price median price listing overall and per square foot at the zip-code level.[i]
-There is some error in moving between zip-codes and census tracts, which is needed to characterize zip-code racial demographics, but the property-level accuracy of the Zillow data is likely to be superior, since it is based on actual listing prices rather than self-reported valuations.
+It consists of ZIP code data from Zillow, a housing market research company.
+Zillow provides median price listing overall and per square foot at the ZIP-code level.
+There is some error in moving between ZIP codes and census tracts, which is needed to characterize ZIP-code racial demographics, but the property-level accuracy of the Zillow data is likely to be superior, since it is based on actual listing prices rather than self-reported valuations.
 Another advantage of Zillow data is that it includes estimates for price per square foot, a quality-adjusted price.
-We matched zip-codes to census tracts using a correspondence engine from the Missouri Census Data Center (MABLE).[ii]
-To make Zillow data as comparable as possible to the 5-year American Community Survey, we averaged Zillow’s zip code level data from 2012 to 2016.
+We matched ZIP codes to census tracts using a correspondence engine from the Missouri Census Data Center (MABLE).
+To make Zillow data as comparable as possible to the 5-year American Community Survey, we averaged Zillow’s ZIP code-level data from 2012 to 2016.

 In practice, the census and Zillow measures are highly correlated.
-The correlational coefficient between Census tract median owner-occupied home values and the Zillow median listing price is 0.84.
-The Census-based correlation with Zillow’s median price per square foot is 0.78.
+The correlational coefficient between census tract median owner-occupied home values and the Zillow median listing price is 0.84.
+The census-based correlation with Zillow’s median price per square foot is 0.78.

 Access to schools

-To measures school quality we consider that public school attendance areas roughly align with neighborhoods, and housing prices are higher in areas near high-scoring public schools, as previous Brookings research has discussed.
-To account for school quality in our analysis, we obtained proficiency rates by school for all public schools covering grades 4-8 for both mathematics and reading.
+To measure school quality we consider that public school attendance areas roughly align with neighborhoods, and housing prices are higher in areas near high-scoring public schools, as previous Brookings research has discussed.
+To account for school quality in our analysis, we obtained proficiency rates for all public schools covering grades 4-8 for both mathematics and reading.
 These data are available from the Department of Education.

 We matched schools to census tracts based on the latitude and longitude coordinates, which are available via the Department of Education.
-Our approach was to take a 5 mile radius around each census tract and consider every school in that radius as a potential school for that neighborhood.
-The nearest schools to the tract—including all those in the tract—were assigned to tract until the cumulative school population in grades 4 to 8 equaled the population of 10 o 14 year olds in the tract.
+Our approach was to take a 5-mile radius around each census tract and consider every school in that radius as a potential school for that neighborhood.
+The nearest schools to the tract—including all those in the tract—were assigned to tract until the cumulative school population in grades 4 to 8 equaled the population of 10-to-14 year olds in the tract.

 Our final measure of school quality is the mean proficiency rate of all 4th-8th grade students in the census tract.
 We take the mean of high and low-end estimates, since data for many schools are reported as ranges.